 - Map of Ireland: No trip is complete without getting lost (either accidentally or on purpose), but it’s always a good idea to have an up-to-date map.
 We keep ours out all year-long to mark where we have been and to dream about where we want to go next.

 - Butler’s Chocolates: Butler’s Chocolates is our favorite chocolatier in Ireland.
 You can find stands almost anywhere throughout the country and their individually wrapped bars make great gifts (just ask my co-workers).
 Or you can treat your loved one to some hot chocolate with their chocolate cups that perfectly melt into a warm cup of milk.
 For sake of research, we drank some last night and it was delicious!!

 - Skelligs Chocolates: Can you tell Stephanie is writing this post?
 Two chocolate recommendations!
 It is the holidays, right?
 Skelligs Chocolates is a little chocolate company next to St. Finian’s Bay along the Ring of Kerry.
 With a café you can visit during the spring and summer months and custom-made chocolates, they know how to do it right.
 Their hampers (baskets full of chocolate goodies) are a perfect Christmas gift with only 10€ for international shipping.

 - Galway Crystal: One of the world’s favorite makers of crystal products, Galway Crystal doesn’t disappoint.
 Their Christmas collections are beautifully crafted and are passed down generation to generation.
 I am sucker for tradition and there seems no time like the present to start a collection of Galway Crystal bells.

 P.S.
 These recommendations are based solely upon our travel experiences.
 We were not paid to endorse the products listed.
 Infinite Ireland is an affiliate member of Amazon.com.
-We get a tiny proceed when you purchase from our link.
+We get a tiny commission when you purchase from our link.
 The cost is the same to you either way.
-Thank you for supporting Infinite Ireland!
+Thank you for supporting a small business this holiday season!